bredele/grout/README.md

 ```
 [see live]()

 Both [brick](http://github.com/brickjs) and grout promote clean and maintainable rendering logic.
-Their speed as well as their combined weight (only 3kb) makes them ideal for both desktop and mobile.
+Their speed as well as their combined weight (only 3kb) makes them ideal for desktop and mobile.

 ## Learn it in 3